Impact of the COVID-19 pandemic on cinema: Theatrical releases

-In September 2020, Sony Pictures Entertainment Chairman Tony Vinciquerra stated that the company will not release any big budget films to theatres until the pandemic is over.
+In September 2020, Sony Pictures Entertainment Chairman Tony Vinciquerra stated that the company would not release any big budget films to theatres until the pandemic was over.
 On October 2, No Time to Die was delayed once more to April 2, 2021, due to a requirement for the film to have "a worldwide theatrical audience".
 This came amid continued closures of cinemas in the key U.S. markets of Los Angeles and New York City, as well the reinstatement of restrictions in the United Kingdom due to a second wave.
 As Universal Pictures held the international distribution rights to No Time to Die, its film F9 was delayed to May 28, 2021 (Memorial Day weekend) as to not cannibalize it.
-No Time to Die has since been postponed again to September 30 in the UK and October 8 in the U.S. In March 2021, F9 was postponed once again to June 25.
+No Time to Die was postponed again to September 30 in the UK and October 8 in the U.S. In March 2021, F9 was postponed once again to June 25.

 The lack of theatrical releases from Hollywood studios resulted in an anime film—Demon Slayer: Mugen Train—becoming the first non-Hollywood film to ever top the annual worldwide box office.
-The film benefited from Japan's relative control of the pandemic at the time of its release, the popularity of the franchise, and reduced competition from international films.
+The film benefited from Japan's relative control of the pandemic at the time of its release, the popularity of the Demon Slayer franchise, and reduced competition from international films.

-With both Los Angeles and New York City having allowed cinemas to reopen by March 2021, it was expected that film distributors would be more confident in releasing higher-profile films.
-During that month, Disney announced that Black Widow would open in theaters on July 9, 2021 and would also be available on Disney+ the same day with Premier Access, following the same release strategy that was used for one of the company's other films, Raya and the Last Dragon.
+With both Los Angeles and New York City having allowed cinemas to reopen in March 2021, it was expected that film distributors would be more confident in releasing higher-profile films.
+During that month, Disney announced that Black Widow would open in theaters on July 9, 2021, and would also be available on Disney+ the same day with Premier Access, following the same release strategy that was used for one of the company's other films, Raya and the Last Dragon.
 Two more of Disney's films, Cruella and Jungle Cruise, were also given this hybrid release.